wlanslovenija/nodewatcher-agent/README.rst

 * ``core.keys.ssh`` provides information about the node's host SSH keys.

 * ``core.clients`` provides information about the clients currently connected with the node, obtained from DHCP leases file.

+* ``core.push.http`` enables periodic push of JSON data to a remote nodewatcher server.

 Source Code, Issue Tracker and Mailing List
 -------------------------------------------